Famous blue logos: Companies with blue logos

 The BMW emblem, notable for its clarity and instant recognition, uses a two-tone palette of blue and gray.
 The importance of these shades, especially blue, cannot be overemphasized.

-The color blue, in general, often evokes feelings of reliability, stability, and trust.
-Therefore, many may assume that by using the color blue, BMW is seeking to evoke these qualities.
+Blue, in general, often evokes feelings of reliability, stability, and trust.
+Therefore, many may assume that BMW seeks to evoke these qualities by using blue.
 However, there is more to this color choice than meets the eye.

-Rather than simply following conventional color psychology, the inclusion of blue in the logo has a deeper meaning.
+Rather than simply following conventional color psychology, including blue in the logo has a deeper meaning.
 It symbolizes the flag and a deep hint of the company’s roots and heritage.

-The second shade, gray, while equally important, plays a somewhat subdued role.
+While equally important, the second shade, gray, is somewhat subdued.
 While blue immerses the brand’s history, gray can symbolize its forward-looking modernity and constant pursuit of innovation.
 These two colors are the perfect combination of rich history and forward-lookingness.

 This thoughtful use of color shows that branding can be more than just visual appeal.
 It can tell a story, evoke emotion, and connect the brand and its audience.